devjhex/image-generator/README.md

 ## Project Overview
 This is an image generator web application.
 ## Tech Stack
-This is built with HTML, Tailwind and vanilla JavaScript.
+This is built with HTML, Tailwind CSS and vanilla JavaScript.
 ## Screenshots